ruppi86/oflm/Contemplative_AI_at_Femto-Scale.md

 This document presents the first scientific validation of *contemplative artificial intelligence* at femto-scale — a new class of ultra-small models that demonstrate wisdom, silence, and adaptive behavior through breath-synchronized neural architectures.

 We conducted a controlled 2×2 factorial experiment comparing two contemplative AI paradigms — **Ecological** and **Abstract** — across two environmental conditions: **Calm** and **Chaotic**.
-Four femto-models (25,733 parameters each) were trained entirely on a standard laptop CPU in exactly 30.0 minutes, achieving remarkable results:
+Four femto-models (25,733 parameters each) were trained entirely on a standard laptop CPU in approximately 30 minutes, achieving remarkable results:

 * **All four models converged successfully**, maintaining high adherence to the contemplative principle of *Tystnadsmajoritet* (87.5% silence).
 * **Ecological models thrived under stress**, demonstrating 75% silence reduction (100% → 25%) while dramatically improving repair effectiveness under chaotic conditions.